analogdevicesinc/MAX78xxx-RefDes/maxrefdes178/README.md

 <img src="maxrefdes178_doc/porting-video-audio-app.png" style="zoom:120%;" />

-Following steps summarizes the modifications needed to port a new example:
+Following steps summarize the modifications needed to port a new example:

-1. Update cc.c, cnn.h and weights.h in src and include folders for your examples.
+1. Update cnn.c, cnn.h and weights.h in src and include folders for your examples.
 These auto-generated files are created by the synthesis tool once you trained, quantized and synthesized your network.

 2. Add your application in `max78000_audio_main.c` and `max78000_video_main.c`.
 Include necessary initialization, preprocessing of peripherals, microphone or image sensor.